dchenhe/dchenhe.github.io/index.md

 - Offline task-oriented dialogue system can protect user's privacy and can be used in many specific areas, such as voice assistant siri.

 ## Professional Experience
-### Uranus Research, private funding in Shanghai
-June 2022 - Aug 2022
+### Uranus Research, private funding in Shanghai, June 2022 - Aug 2022
 Quant researcher, Summer Intern
+- Worked on alpha factor by using volume and price data.

 # SKILLS
 Progamming Languages: Proficient in Python, C/C++, SQL